 Members, in good standing, may vote on all matters accorded the general membership.
 All memberships are to be renewed annually by the payment of dues.

 Votes that involve the general IACET membership may be conducted via e-mail, fax, mail, or in person.

+To avoid conflicts of interest, employees or independent contractors may not vote (either as individual members or as representatives of an Accredited Provider) and when an Accredited Provider has such a contractor as their Primary Contact, they must designate someone else as their voting representative.
+An independent contractor may include, but not be limited to, those who receive a United States Internal Revenue Service Form 1099 or W2 from IACET at the end of a year.

 BUSINESS MEETINGS (BYLAWS, ARTICLE 4)